Ukraine summit strives for broad consensus to lean on Russia to end war

 It remains to be seen how many countries will back a final joint declaration, and Austrian Chancellor Karl Nehammer on Saturday sought to temper hopes somewhat.

-(Reporting by Steve Holland, Thomas Escritt, Sabine Siebold, Dave Graham; Editing by Matthias Williams and Mark Potter)
+(Reporting by Steve Holland, Thomas Escritt, Sabine Siebold, Dave Graham; Writing by Dave Graham and Matthias Williams; Editing by Mark Potter and Hugh Lawson)